 In March 2020, the World Health Organization declared the outbreak of COVID-19, a novel strain of coronavirus first identified in Wuhan, China in December 2019, a pandemic.
 This outbreak, which has spread widely throughout the United States and nearly all other regions of the world, has prompted federal, state and local governmental authorities in the United States to declare states of emergency and institute preventative measures to contain and/or mitigate the public health effects.
 These preventative measures, which include quarantines, shelter-in-place orders and similar mandates that substantially restrict daily activities for many individuals, as well as orders calling for the closure and/or curtailment of operations for many businesses, have caused and continue to cause significant disruption to businesses in affected areas, as well as the financial markets both globally and in the United States, more broadly.
+In California, the gradual re-opening and redeployment of quarantine measures has had an adverse impact on our operations and those of our commercial tenants

 In response to the COVID-19 pandemic and measures taken by applicable governmental authorities, in mid-March 2020, we began encouraging all employees whose duties could be performed from home to work remotely until further notice and closed our outlet center.
-We believe these measures are advisable and in the best interests of our employees, suppliers, customers and communities.
+We believe these measures were advisable and in the best interests of our employees, suppliers, customers and communities.
 Further, in the event any of our employees, and/or employees of our service providers or trade partners, contract COVID-19 or are otherwise compelled to self-quarantine, we may experience shortages in labor and services that we require for our operations.

-While a majority of our segments remain exempt from the application of "stay-at-home" orders, decrease in traffic may require our gas stations and quick service restaurants to reduce hours as a cost saving measure, which could significantly affect their revenues which could significantly impact or ability to collect rents.
+A majority of our segments remain exempt from the application of "stay-at-home" orders, but decreases in traffic may require our gas stations and quick service restaurants to reduce hours as a cost saving measure, which has affected their revenues which could significantly impact our ability to collect rents.
+Some of our commercial tenants have sought and received rent deferrals and may seek further relief to the extent pandemic-related restrictions continue to significantly impact their operations.

 We may also be materially and adversely affected by the disruptions to U.S. and local economies that result from the COVID-19 pandemic, including reduced consumer confidence, unemployment levels, wage growth and fluctuating interest rates.
 The COVID-19 pandemic has also resulted in substantial volatility in U.S. and international debt and equity markets and has caused significant decreases in the market prices of equity securities, including our common stock.
-The possibility of a prolonged recession or economic downturn could result in, among other things, a decrease in demand and consumer goods; diminished value of our real estate investments, including potential impairments.
+The possibility of a prolonged recession or economic downturn could result in, among other things, a decrease in demand for consumer goods and a diminished value in our real estate investments, including potential impairments.